 Additionally, the landlord may demand that the tenant use exhaust fans when washing dishes, cooking or even cleaning.
 In addition to this, they will also leave on or open the ventilation within the house to prevent the accumulation of moisture.
 This is because when cleaning, let’s say with hot water, the steam gets inside the house and gets suspended in the air awaiting condensation.
 However, when you leave ventilation on, the hot steam will find its way out hence reducing the inside moisture.

 The list of guidelines/requirements may depend from one state to the other.
 While all these requirements are geared towards creating a mold-free environment, tenants are always expected to follow them to the latter once they are officially signed.
 Failure to adhere to the addendum guidelines may result in a breach of contract.
 Also, the landlord may decide to initiate a legal proceeding in accordance with the state’s laws, policies, and regulations.
 The tenant will also be forced to vacate the property due to his/her violations.
 Other than the vacation, the tenant may also be held liable for any damages caused by the molds.
 At the same time, the landlord will not be accountable for any damage or injury experienced.

 A typical mold lease addendum contains the following critical information:

 - Date when the addendum is written

 - Measures to be taken in case of violation

 - Landlord’s signature and date

 - Tenant’s signature and date

-Mold isn’t good not only to your health but property alike.
+Mold isn’t good not only for your health but property alike.
 Other than causing health complications, mold also contributes to the reduced value of your home or any other property.
 Therefore, before leasing the property to someone else, it’s important that you take suitable measures such as signing a mold lease addendum to help protect your property.
-The good news is that we have free and easy to use mold lease addendum templates that you can use for your convenience.
+The good news is that we have free and easy-to-use mold lease addendum templates that you can use for your convenience.
 Besides, the templates are easy to customize into your own preference.
-Download one and enjoy a mold-free environment in your property.
+Download one and enjoy a mold-free environment on your property.